Keating Chambers

 Position

-Mercy Milgo has a thriving and varied practice across Chambers’ core areas including construction and engineering (particularly building and fire safety matters), energy & natural resources (waste- to-energy plants), international arbitration, adjudication and insurance (relating to construction projects).
+Mercy has a busy practice spanning Chambers’ core areas including construction and engineering (particularly building and fire safety disputes), energy & natural resources (waste- to-energy plant disputes), international arbitration, adjudication and insurance (relating to construction projects).

-She enjoys acting as sole counsel and as a junior as part of a wider legal team.
+Mercy enjoys acting as sole counsel and undertaking led work as part of a wider legal team.
 She has recently been instructed:

-• as sole counsel in a c£5.5 million adjudication concerning alleged fire safety (cladding, insulation and cavity barriers) defects in a large student residential development, successfully arguing (on behalf of the Responding Party) for the dismissal of the Referring Party’s claims in full;
+- as sole counsel in a c£5.5 million professional negligence adjudication concerning alleged fire safety (cladding, insulation and cavity barriers) defects in a large student residential development, successfully arguing (on behalf of the Responding Party Architect) for the dismissal of the Referring Party’s claims in full;

-• in an ongoing multi-million euro international arbitration concerning the use of a pioneering anaerobic digestion technology at a waste- to-energy plant (led by Fionnuala McCredie KC and William Webb KC);
+- in a multi-million euro international arbitration concerning the use of a pioneering anaerobic digestion technology at a waste- to-energy plant (led by Fionnuala McCredie KC and William Webb KC);

-Mercy is familiar with all common standard forms including the JCT, NEC, FIDIC, as well as bespoke construction contracts and PFI agreements.
-She has a particular interest in NEC and is a contributing author of Keating on NEC (2nd edition) which provides commentary on NEC3 and NEC4.
-She is also a contributor to Keating on Construction Contracts.
-Before coming to the Bar, Mercy read the BCL at St Peter’s College, University of Oxford, before joining Keating as the Chambers’ Legal Assistant.
-In this role, she assisted arbitrators with the drafting of awards, and updated various publications including Chitty on Contracts and Keating on JCT.
+Mercy has experience with all common standard forms including the JCT, NEC, FIDIC, as well as bespoke construction contracts and PFI agreements.
+She has a particular interest in NEC and is a contributing author of Keating on NEC (2nd edition) which provides commentary on NEC3 and NEC4 standard forms.
+She is also a contributor to the Arbitration chapter in Keating on Construction Contracts 12th Ed.

 Mercy accepts instructions to advise, draft pleadings, and represent clients in litigating a broad range of commercial matters, with an emphasis on construction and engineering contracts and related professional negligence matters.